 Any group that does not send a designated representative to any three regularly scheduled meetings over a twelve-month period need not be counted towards the quorum.
 A group’s status in the quorum shall be restored by a designated group representative’s attendance at a regularly scheduled ExCom meeting.

 3.10 ExCom Meetings.
-The ExCom shall hold regularly scheduled meetings at least four times per year at times and places communicated in advance to all Chapter members.
+The ExCom shall hold regularly scheduled meetings at least 6 times per year at times and places communicated in advance to all Chapter members.

 3.12 Emergency Meetings.
 A quorum of the ExCom may act in an emergency only when the Chair determines that quick action is necessary and there is insufficient time to arrange a Special Meeting, or if prior authorization to so deal with a specified issue has been given in a meeting, provided in either case that a determined and documented effort has been made to contact all ExCom members.
 Any such action must be reported promptly to all ExCom members and reported and placed in the minutes of its next meeting.